Careers Advice and Guidance

 Futures Evening – During the Autumn Term the Academy invites local colleges and apprentice providers to attend the Futures Evening event.
 Students and parents/carers of years 10 and 11 are invited to look at different opportunities with everyone under one roof.

-Options evening – The school holds an annual Options Evening.
+Guided Choices Evening – The school holds an annual guided choices evening.
 The guidance team are on hand to offer advice to students, parents and carers before choosing their option subjects for GCSE.

 Resources – The IAG room is equipped with a range of resources to help student to explore their next steps.
 Online and paper-based resources support students to investigate the world of work, potential careers as well as further and higher education.
 Materials include local college prospectuses, University prospectuses and access to the Virtual Learning VOOCS portal which allows students to explore different careers opportunities in 10 vocational areas.